lpdescamps/MrLou_modules/README.md

 # MrLou Modules

 ## Overview
-The `MrLou_modules` is a collection of Python package that I keep re-using and thought would be good to share them
+The `mrlou_modules` is a collection of Python package that I keep re-using and thought would be good to share them

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the existing style and includes appropriate tests.